NO to Racism

 LISTEN

-These days, there is a wealth of business-related content just waiting to be discovered.
-When I need a break from reading but still want to stimulate my knowledge and optimize my time, I switch to podcasts.
+Furthermore in today’s world, there is a wealth of business-related content just waiting to be discovered.
+At the same time I need a break from reading but still want to stimulate my knowledge and optimize my time, therefor I switch to podcasts.
 Podcasts are a wonderful way to stay up to date with the latest trends and news, hear commentary and opinions and also find mentors and role models that inspire you in your business career.
 Here are some of my favorites:

 WATCH

 We are the video generation, are we not?
 From YouTube to Netflix; Disney+ to Hulu – these days, instructional and educational videos are just a few clicks away.
-When I was first preparing for my master’s degree, videos like Brené Brown’s The Power of Vulnerability and Shawn Achor’s The Happy Secret to Better Work were very inspiring.
+Starting to prepare for my master’s degree, videos like Brené Brown’s The Power of Vulnerability and Shawn Achor’s The Happy Secret to Better Work were very inspiring.
 When I got further into my studies, I also really appreciate channels like Khan Academy and Jacob Clifford’s Crash Course Economics which help to refresh the basics and go more slowly through concepts that are difficult to grasp in class.

 Want to chat further with Lydia?
 She would be very happy to hear from you and to discuss any questions you have about your journey to becoming a business student!
 Simply send her an email to lydia.siebler@new-european-college.com or connect with her on LinkedIn.